Author's note: warning - character death.

 "The spiny one will die.
 Has died.
 It is written in the sky."
 Drusilla said simply.

-Angel didn't bother to protest, to declare that Drusilla was wrong, that she had to be wrong, that Doyle was still alive.
+Angel didn't bother to protest, to declare that Drusilla was wrong, that she had to be wrong, and that Doyle was still alive.
 He wouldn't know until Belthazor came back.

 The minutes stretched by, and Cordelia made her way over to them.
 The first thing she asked was "Where's Doyle?" but the look on Angel's face was all the answer she required.
 She sat suddenly on the floor as though her legs had given out.
 She didn't say anything, because there was nothing to say.
 Drusilla patted her shoulder gently, but Cordelia didn't notice.

 They stayed there, as the minutes dragged by, until abruptly Cole, not Belthazor, shimmered back, the head from one of the Scourge demons in one hand, the other arm being used to support an extremely bloody, but definitely alive Doyle, who Cole slowly lowered to the floor.